-Please use the rubber ramps to protect the hoses as they cross Sackett.
-You can carry them out in a wheelbarrow to make it easier.
+Please use the rubber ramps to protect the hoses as they cross Sackett Street.
+They are heavy; you can carry them out in a wheelbarrow to make it easier.
 Tip: lay them so the top opens westward, away from traffic.
 This way, the tops will stay closed as oncoming traffic crashes over them.
 Remember to bring them inside at the end of the watering shift.

 Look for standing water and eliminate it.
-Empty watering cans and the swimming pool and look for other containers containing water before you leave the garden.
+Empty watering cans and the swimming pool and look for other items containing water before you leave the garden.

 Leaving the Garden

-Before locking up for the day, please move everything off of the lawn, including the kiddie slide and the swimming pool, in order to preserve the grass.
+Before locking up for the day, please move everything off of the lawn, including the swimming pool, in order to preserve the grass.
 Turn everything that can collect water upside down: wheelbarrows, buckets, swimming pool.